Nakli Singh: Early life and education

-Nakli Singh, who belonged to the Gurjar/Gujjar community, was born in the village Jandhera Samaspur which is in Saharanpur district, UP.
+Nakli Singh, who belonged to the Panwar clan of Gujjar community, was born in the village Jandhera Samaspur which is in Saharanpur district, UP.
 He attained B.Sc.
 (Agriculture) degree and subsequently completed his M.A.
 (Economics).
-He is also the founder of Sardar Vallabhbhai Patel High School in his village.
+He is also the founder of Sardar Vallabhbhai Patel Inter College. in his village.
+His cousin brother Chaudhary Panthi Singh was also a social worker and vice president at Gochar Degree College Rampur Maniharan.

 Political life

 Apart from being a Member of Parliament, Singh was a member of several committees and has also held several party positions in the BJP.
 He was the President of BJP of Saharanpur district; Member, National Council of BJP and Vice President of Kisan Morcha, BJP, UP.